 Certain branches of a business might have higher needs for a particular product than others.
 This is usually in the case of land-based stores, but it can also affect online order fulfillment when the physical product comes from separate warehouses.
 These needs could be due to trends for ecommerce in general or geographical differences.

-This is where transfer management comes into play.
+This is where transfer management comes into play—and it’s something to look out for when researching inventory management software capabilities.
 This process enables you to track your inventory regardless of where it moves.
 It also helps guide your employees as to where inventory is located, streamlining processes.

 Transfer management is highly effective in the following areas: